laravel/nova-docs/4.0/upgrade.md

 ### Considers event cancellation when saving a Resource

-Laravel Nova 3 ignores event cancellation when saving a Resource.
-As an example the following code will still trigger saving the resource.
+Laravel Nova 3 completely ignores event cancellation when creating or updating a Resource, For example the following code will still trigger saving the User resource:

 ```php
 User::updating(function ($model) {